 Duration: approximately minutes

-The team at the Rural Health Research Gateway is partnering with the National Rural Health Association (NRHA) to present a conversation on where to find, and how to use, rural health research when petitioning Members of Congress and the Executive Branch.
-This free, one-hour webinar serves as a primer to NRHA's 32nd Annual Rural Health Policy Institute, and will:
+The team at the Rural Health Research Gateway partnered with the National Rural Health Association to present a conversation on where to find, and how to use, rural health research when petitioning Members of Congress and the Executive Branch.
+This webinar:

-- Provide information on where to find free rural health research
+- Provided information on where to find free rural health research.

-- Identify pressing topics in rural health policy
+- Identified pressing topics in rural health policy.

-- Describe how to use research when educating members of congress and other policymakers
+- Described how to use research when educating members of congress and other policymakers.

-- Offer a free resource on how to develop policy briefs, infographics, and fact sheets
+- Offered a free resource on how to develop policy briefs, infographics, and fact sheets.